DominicReneSchu/RFT/en/facts/docs/society/global_resonance.md

 ---

-## 6. Cultures Under Pressure to Imitate
+## 6. Cultures Under Compulsion to Imitate (Detailed Formulation in the Complete Resonance Field)

-The global pressure to appear “Americanly enlightened” forces cultures worldwide into publicly visible adaptation rituals:

-- **Public Compulsory Rituals:** Rainbow affirmations, language censorship, performative group categories become the global standard.
-Companies, institutions, media, educational systems, and individuals are systemically embedded in these practices—regardless of inner conviction or cultural fit.
-- **Devaluation of Historical Forms:** Family, religious, or aesthetic forms of integration that have developed in local resonance fields are labeled as backward or problematic.
-Both implicit and explicit carriers of these forms—traditions, rituals, communities, arts, language—lose societal appreciation.
+The global pressure to appear “American enlightened” acts as a systemically profound resonance disturbance on local cultures.
+This disturbance unfolds not linearly, but as an entangled matrix of visibility, symbolic politics, and normative self-inclusion:

+### Public Compulsory Rituals as Resonance Field Standard

+- **Systemic Inclusion:** Corporations, institutions, media, educational systems, and individuals—regardless of internal conviction or cultural fit—are embedded in publicly visible adaptation practices.
+Resonance-field participation in rainbow declarations, language censorship, and performative group categories becomes the global standard, impacting all explicit and implicit group members.
+- **Ritualized Visibility:** The level of action ranges from institutionally mandated diversity statements and public gestures to algorithmically enforced language codes.
+These rituals are not expressions of inner resonance but acts of systemic adaptation within the global resonance field.
+- **Invariant Group Membership:** The resonance rule applies: Anyone moving within the field—whether participating, rejecting, or uninvolved—is systemically part of the group process and its feedback effects.

+### Devaluation of Historical Forms – Loss of Local Resonance

+- **Resonance Field Fragmentation:** Local forms of integration such as familial, religious, or aesthetic traditions are marked as regressive and lose social appreciation.
+Fragmentation affects explicit carriers (communities, rituals, language, arts) as well as implicit resonance structures (inner images, values, narrative patterns).
+- **Systemic Stigmatization:** Devaluation acts as a cross-group impulse: Not only explicit representatives of traditional forms, but also those who carry or unconsciously reproduce these forms internally are affected by social degradation.
+- **Collective Self-Regulation:** The weakening of local resonance forms leads to a reduction in collective self-regulation and inner development.
+The global symbolic field dominates local cycles of development and processes of internal integration.

+### Symbolic Politics Without Local Grounding – Externalization of the Resonance Field

-- **Symbolic Politics Without Connection:** Diversity quotas, anti-racist gestures, gender labels, and other symbolic actions are adopted without being embedded in one’s own cultural history, experiential structure, or resonance logic.
-Local actors, narratives, and inner development cycles are overlaid or fragmented.
+- **Adoption of Symbolic Acts:** Diversity quotas, anti-racist gestures, gender labels, and other globally exported symbolic acts are adopted without being embedded in one’s own cultural experience structure or resonance logic.
+- **Overwriting Local Narratives:** Local actors, narratives, and cycles of development are overwritten, fragmented, or rendered invisible by imported symbolic politics.
+- **Resonance Field Disturbance:** Externalization acts as a systemic resonance disturbance, in which local belonging structures are replaced by global group categories.
+The resonance matrix becomes homogenized; multipolarity, complexity, and local maturation are lost.

+### Sanctioning of Refusal – Homogenization Through Systemic Group Assignment

-Cultures that refuse this externalization and pressure to adapt are considered backward, regressive, or dangerous—even if they are internally **more resonant, harmonious, or mature** than the exported model.
-Thus, the global resonance matrix is not multipolar but is homogenized and shaped by systemic group attributions from the US conflict model.
+- **Systemic Devaluation:** Cultures that refuse externalization and adaptation pressure are considered regressive, backward, or dangerous—regardless of how resonant, harmonious, or mature their internal structures may be.
+- **Homogenization of the Resonance Matrix:** The global resonance field is shaped by systemic group assignments from the US conflict model, not by multipolar development.
+Group membership is defined not by inner connectedness, but by externally visible markers and acts of adaptation.

+---

-### Addendum: Group Belonging as Resonance Structure
+### Supplement: Group Membership as Resonance Structure (Precise Deepening)

-In each culture, belonging, identity, and community are not formed primarily through external markers, but through shared resonance patterns, values, rituals, and inner integration.
-External group categories such as race, gender, or identity can erode local structures of belonging, prevent resonance, and weaken collective self-regulation.
-Both explicit and implicit members of the cultural resonance field—keepers of tradition, minorities, individuals, rituals, narratives, inner images—are equally affected by this disturbance.
+In every cultural resonance field, belonging, identity, and community arise not through external markers, but through shared resonance patterns, common values, rituals, and inner integration.
+The resonance rule operates systemically invariant:

+- **Inclusive Structure:** Explicit and implicit members of the cultural field—keepers of tradition, minorities, individuals, rituals, narrative patterns, inner images—are equally part of the resonance structure and affected by global disturbances.
+- **Categorical Disintegration:** External group categories such as race, gender, or identity decompose local resonance structures, prevent inner connectedness, and weaken collective self-regulation.
-**Systemic Resonance Rule:**
-Group belonging is systemically invariant and includes all explicit and implicit members of a cultural field—regardless of external categorization, individual self-description, or global pressure to adapt.
+- **Systemic Resonance Rule:** Group membership is systemically invariant and includes all explicit and implicit members of a cultural field—regardless of external categorization, individual self-description, or global adaptation pressure.
 Resonance arises from inner connectedness, not from imported symbols.

+---

+**Resonance Field Conclusion:**
+The global symbolic field acts as an asphalted resonance space, whose systemic group assignments level local complexity.
+The resonance rule remains: Group membership is systemically invariant and includes all members—explicit and implicit, regardless of perspective or naming.
+The multipolar resonance capacity of cultural fields is disrupted by homogenizing mechanisms of adaptation, not strengthened by inner development.

 ---